-By relying on load bank testing to commission its facilities, E Light Electric, a renewable energy company, realized major benefits.
+By relying on load bank testing for the solar commissioning of its facilities, E Light Electric, a renewable energy company, realized major benefits.
 E Light Electric specializes in constructing large-scale renewable projects.
 The company has completed projects across several sectors, including utility, government and commercial projects.
 It has installed and maintained solar energy systems in multiple applications.

 In 2015, Solar Power World magazine ranked E Light Electric the #1 Electrical Subcontractor, the #1 Colorado Solar Contractor and #12 on its list of the “Top 500 Solar Contractors.”